 Note that the exposure time is for any 24 hour period, and is halved for each 3dB SPL above 85dB.
 The above shows the accepted standards for recommended permissible exposure time for continuous time weighted average noise, according to NIOSH (National Institute for Occupational Safety and Health) and CDC (Centres for Disease Control) .
 Although these standards are US based, they apply pretty much equally in most countries - hearing loss does not respect national boundaries.

 The amplifier itself is fairly conventional, and is very similar to another shown on this site (see Project 24).
 This amplifier does not include the active volume control, because in general it is far easier to get a good log pot (or simply 'fake' the pot's law as described in Project 01).
 Likewise, it does not include the cross-feed described in Project 109.
 If this is desired, it is very easy to implement on a small piece of tag board, or even 'sky hook' the few components off the bypass switch.
-Full details of how to do this will be included in the construction guide when PCBs are available.

 The bias diodes should be 1N4148 or similar - power diodes are not recommended, as their forward voltage is too low.
 This may result in distortion around the crossover region, where one transistor turns off and the other on.
 As shown, crossover distortion is absolutely unmeasurable with the equipment I have available.